 Definition of Rapid Prototyping

 Rapid prototyping is a tactic that teams using agile methodology apply to create prototypes quickly.
-It entails designing, developing, testing, and assessing prototypes to gain critical user feedback.
+It entails designing, developing, testing, and assessing prototypes to gain critical user and customer feedback.
 During a manufacturing process, your team can build multiple prototypes in a short period to identify areas where a product’s concept and development may require further development.

 Rapid prototyping refers to the speed with which teams can get feedback on innovations – everything from the design of prototypes to user testing and subsequent iteration based on input is completed at a rapid pace, as is gathering feedback.